palladium-tms/palladium-view/README.md

 in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Build with docker

+Run `./docker-build/build.sh` to build the project without dependencies.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).